oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     You are now ready to start using Data Labeling service.

-## Task 6: Policies for OCI Vision service
+## Task 6: Setup policies for OCI Vision service

 Similarly to Data Labeling service, you will require some privileges to use OCI Vision service.